GabeScott/standard-works-vault/General Conference/2007 October - Knowing That We Know.md

 In the genius of the gospel plan, there ultimately only has to be one witness, but that witness must be you.
 The testimony of others may initiate and nourish the desire for faith and testimony, but eventually every individual must find out for himself.
 None can permanently endure on borrowed light.

 The restored gospel is not truer today than when a solitary boy walked out of the Sacred Grove in 1820.
 Truth has never been dependent on the number who embrace it.
-When Joseph left the grove, there was only one man on earth who knew the truth about God the Father and His Son, Jesus Christ.
+When Joseph left the grove, there was only one person on earth who knew the truth about God the Father and His Son, Jesus Christ.
 It is necessary, however, that each find out for himself and carry that burning testimony into the next life.

-When the 23-year-old Heber J. Grant was installed as president of the Tooele Stake, he told the Saints he believed the gospel was true.
-President Joseph F. Smith, a counselor in the First Presidency, inquired, “Heber, you said you believe the gospel with all your heart, ... but you did not bear your testimony that you know it is true.
+When the 23-year-old Heber J. Grant was installed as president of the Tooele Stake, he told the Saints that he believed the gospel was true.
+President Joseph F. Smith, a counselor in the First Presidency, inquired, “Heber, you said you believe the gospel with all your heart, … but you did not bear your testimony that you know it is true.
 Don’t you know absolutely that this gospel is true?”

 Heber answered, “I do not.”
 Joseph F. Smith then turned to John Taylor, the President of the Church, and said, “I am in favor of undoing this afternoon what we did this morning.
 I do not think any man should preside over a stake who has not a perfect and abiding knowledge of the divinity of this work.”

-President Taylor replied, “Joseph, Joseph, Joseph, [Heber] knows it just as well as you do.
+President Taylor replied, “Joseph, Joseph, Joseph, \[Heber\] knows it just as well as you do.
 The only thing that he does not know is that he does know it.”

-Within a few weeks that testimony was realized, and young Heber J. Grant shed tears of gratitude for the perfect, abiding, and absolute testimony that came into his life.
+Within a few weeks that testimony was realized, and young Heber J. Grant shed tears of gratitude for the perfect, abiding, and absolute testimony that came into his life.[^1]

 It is a grand thing to know—and to know that you know and that the light has not been borrowed from another.